How to Use This Calculator

 How much should I save monthly for a vacation?

 The ideal monthly savings for a vacation depends entirely on your total trip cost, your current savings, and how many months you have until departure.
-A trip costing $3,600 with no current savings and a 12-month timeframe would require $300 per month, for instance.
+A trip costing $3,600 with $600 already saved and a 12-month timeframe would require $250 per month.
 Factor in all anticipated expenses, from flights and lodging to daily activities and souvenirs.

 Is it better to save for a vacation or put it on a credit card?